There are so many Alexa speakers so let us help you decide which to buy

 Amazon first introduced Alexa to us through its original Echo smart speaker in late 2014.
 To this day, if you're looking for the best Alexa speaker, you're probably going to look first at the company's Echo line of smart speakers.
-However, there are also many great Alexa-enabled speakers that are made by other companies such as Bose, Sonos, and Ultimate Ears, just to name a few.
-This guide will help you make the best purchase decision as you consider what the best Alexa speaker for your household is.
+Many great Alexa-enabled speakers are also made by other companies such as Bose, Sonos, and Ultimate Ears that you may wish to consider.
+This guide will help you make the best purchase decision as you consider the best Alexa speaker for your household.

 What is the best Alexa speaker you can buy today?